Digissential/digissential-site/src/content/blog/2025-09-11-secure-data-before-laptop-repairs-stellenbosch.md

   - q: "Why does POPIA matter for computer repairs?"
     a: "Because laptops often hold IDs, client data, or financial info.
 POPIA requires responsible handling — no shortcuts."
   - q: "How does Digissential secure my data?"
-    a: "We operate under Annex B (POPIA Notice), use consent forms, log access, and provide certified wipes if drives are replaced."
+    a: "We operate under POPIA, use consent forms, log access, and provide certified wipes if drives are replaced."
   - q: "Can I get my files back before a wipe?"
     a: "Yes.
 With the Data Rescue + Secure Wipe Bundle, we recover what you need first, then issue a CoDD."
   - q: "What if my laptop can’t boot?"